websight-io/docs/docs/docs/developers/development/page-editor/extending-editor/index.md

 _Editor extension_ is delivered as JavaScript and use _Page editor_ API.

 !!!
 Info "Note"
-        Detailed specification of _Page editor_ API will be provided together with next versions of WebSight CMS.
+        _Page editor_ API in work and detailed specifications will be provided in the future.
 ## Registering extension

 To define the _Editor extension_ you must create JavaScript file which will be loaded in  the _Page editor_ by the _Web Fragments_.